MENU

 HOW DOES THIS EVENT COMPARE WITH OTHERS IN CENTRAL ILLINOIS?

-It also ranks in the top 2% of fireworks displays in the country, and is easily the largest in Illinois.
+It also ranks in the top 2% of fireworks displays in the country, and is the largest in Illinois.

 WHERE CAN I HEAR THE SOUNDTRACK TO THE FIREWORKS?

 If you are not close to one of the sound systems along either the Peoria or East Peoria riverfronts, you can tune any radio to 93.3 The Drive, 104.9 The Wolf, Mix 106.9, KZ 102.3, or 102.7 Super Hits.
-For a new twist on the event, 1470-100.3 WMBD and Freedom 95.9-AM 1290 will be talking through the fireworks show with commentary live from the riverfront by Craig Collins and Lee Hall.
+For a new twist on the event, 1470-100.3 WMBD and Freedom 95.9-AM 1290 will be talking through the fireworks show with commentary live from the riverfront by Wayne Miller and Lee Hall.

 WHO ACTUALLY SHOOTS THE FIREWORKS?

-WHAT IF THERE IS BAD WEATHER?
+WHAT IF THERE IS BAD WEATHER OR AN OTHER EMERGENCY?

 Pricing Questions